DANS-KNAW/easy-fedora-to-bag/docs/index.md

      -v, --version             Show version of this program

     trailing arguments:
-      transformation (required)   The type of transformation used.
-Possible values: simple, thematische-collectie.
+     transformation (required)   The type of transformation used: simple-AIP, simple-SIP, thematische-collectie.

 EXAMPLES
 --------